Big Brother 2 (American season): Summary

 The remaining six HouseGuests entered the backyard to participate in the "Pushing It to the Limit" Head of Household competition.
 This competition saw the HouseGuests sliding their key to the house down a two-lane board towards a series of markers, each representing a different room in the house.
 The HouseGuest who landed their key closest to the room labeled HoH would become the new Head of Household; Nicole was the winner.
 Krista revealed to Will the Untouchables group, prompting Will to exaggerate the story to Nicole and cause doubt in her mind about Krista and Hardy.
-Hardy and Nicole later began to realize that Krista had lied to numerous HouseGuests in the game, and the two turned against her.
+Hardy and Nicole began to realize that Krista had lied to numerous HouseGuests, and the two turned against her.
 On Day 41, the HouseGuests competed in the "A Is For Apple" food competition, which required HouseGuests to spell food items out of large plastic letters to earn them for the week.
 On Day 42, Nicole chose to nominate Krista and Monica for eviction, with Krista being her target.
 On Day 43, the group played in the "All the News That Fits" luxury competition.
 The HouseGuests participated as duos and attempted to guess whether news headlines given to them were true or false; the winning pair would win three minutes in the Diary Room with newspapers, magazines, and a newsreel playing on the television.
 Bunky and Will were the winning duo.
 On Day 44, the HouseGuests were given a trampoline as part of that week's America's Choice poll.
 The HouseGuests learned that week that the eviction vote would take place live on Thursday, rather than the group voting on Wednesday.
-On Day 47, Krista became the sixth HouseGuest to be evicted from the house in a unanimous vote of three to zero.
+On Day 47, Krista became the sixth HouseGuest to be evicted from the house in a vote of three to zero.